 A large project encompassing minigames about cybersecurity for Android, web, and arcade.Read more...

 i-Patch Pirates was my first shipped title at PlayWest, a games studio operated by UWE Bristol.
 The game was funded by UWE IT Services and aimed to promote cyber security to students and staff across both UWE campuses.
-I joined the project around two months from the ship date and helped push it through multiple major milestones and presentations.
+I joined the project around two months before the ship date and helped push it through multiple major milestones and presentations.

-My responsibilities for the project were to implement several key new systems such as achievements, tutorials, and an arcade login.
-I also worked across the project fixing miscellaneous bugs as they arose, tidying older systems for modular use, and updating the UI to use animators.
+My responsibilities for the project were to implement several key new systems such as achievements, tutorials, anti-cheat, and an arcade login.
+I also worked across the project fixing miscellaneous bugs as they arose, tidying older systems for modular use, and updating the older UI to use animators.
 As well as this I created the promotional trailer and splash for our WebGL build.

 I was also in charge of creating a locker hacking minigame which had players guess part of a player's login code in order to break into that player's locker and steal their gold or buried treasure location.
 If a buried treasure location was found, it would be marked on the world map and players could explore to find it.
 Upon finding the treasure location the player had a chance to dig it up by playing a gem matching minigame.
 The aim of the locker hacking was to encourage players to pick stronger passwords and change them regularly.